 My parents seemed like polar opposites.
 My dad knew words; my mom knew systems.
 My dad was a womanizer—sometimes a pimp, all the time a player.
 My mom was an intelligent woman.
 She was educated.
 She eventually got a four-year degree and she always worked.
 She was consistently teaching vulnerable people how not to be vulnerable.

 At the time, she trusted my dad because he was very articulate and charismatic and spoke with authority.
 I don’t think she fully understood the level of trauma and confusion that came with him, because he was always put together…always had nice cars, nice clothes.

 For a lot of years, I blamed my dad for so many things.
 But eventually, I recognized the reality is that before he was my dad, he was a man.
 And before he was a man, he was a boy in his own dysfunctional childhood.
 His mom spent a lot of time in jail, whether it was for sex work or fraud or whatever crime she had committed.
 He was molested as a kid, and the guy who molested me had been molested for years by his own mom.
 These were the folks who were in charge.

-Around age 4, I was molested by one of our tenants.
+Around age four, I was molested by one of our tenants.
 My dad owed him money and this was his way of getting back at my dad.
-When the truth came out about my molestation, my mom got me out of there, she moved us in with my grandma on the south side.
+When the truth came out about my molestation, my mom got me out of there.
+She moved us in with my grandma on the south side.

-And she kept her word — that’s the kind of woman she is.
-When I was around 8 years old, we moved just the two of us into a new housing development.
+And she kept her word—that’s the kind of woman she is.
+When I was around eight years old, we moved, just the two of us, into a new housing development.
 In fact, she’s still living there now, 30 years later.”